Baking · Cookie Jar Classics

 Granny's tip

-Dip the fork in caster sugar between presses — it stops the sticking and leaves a sparkly criss-cross.
+Dip the fork in granulated sugar between presses — it stops the sticking and leaves a sparkly criss-cross.

 Tips for maximum chew